scrtlabs/protocol/docs/source/HowToUseThisDocumentation.rst

 your working folder and initiate your first secret contract deployment.
 After completing this page, you will be ready to start playing with the code.

-The :doc:`Writing a Secret Contract <SecretContracts>` page includes full break-downs on simple code examples for various problems that the Enigma protocol can solve for.
+The :doc:`writing a secret contract <SecretContracts>` page includes full break-downs on simple code examples for various problems that the Enigma protocol can solve for.
 These are intended to give dApp developers a real-world understanding of the underlying logic and potential of the network in their